 Countless network engineers of all types are taking their tests, studying up on the latest network security software, changing their business cards to read Security Engineer, and writing pages of network and desktop security policies.
 All this activity is good and should be encouraged, but you have to ask yourself “What happens if the bad guys get inside the perimeter?” or “What stops an attack that is designed to look like normal operating procedures?”
 Too repeatedly security groups and security policies exclude critical, but easily accomplished internal security measures by ignoring the security needs of the company is databases and applications.

-Database Security Engineers should be the defining resource used to create database security policies for each type of database platforms used in the company and for each type of programming code used for custom applications accessing those database within the company.
-Having answered the question of who should control your database security policy, lets get back to the question of the why you should have one in the first place.
+Database Security Engineers should be the defining resource used to create database security policies for each type of database platform used in the company and for each type of programming code used for custom applications accessing that database within the company.
+Having answered the question of who should control your database security policy, let’s get back to the question of why you should have one in the first place.
 If you have spent any time moving around during your career in I.T. you have probably run across more than one place that doesn’t have anything written down.

 You cannot easily do this unless you have a security policy in place.
 Database security policies are, amazingly enough, usually not very complex in nature.
 If fact, most companies already have a large portion of the typical database security policy already in place.
 Nothing radical is needed to protect most of the database platforms in existence today, just a few changes in the way your developers think and maybe a little education on how to change common methods to more secure ways of doing things.
 One of the main points of your security policy should be the act of moving from database server logins to Windows authentication or any other operating system authentication.
 This task is often one of the things that developers complain about the most because often those developers have never taken the time to investigate Windows authentication and are only complaining because they just do not know a different way.

-Once they understand the security concerns with using Oracle and SQL Server logins and find one or two methods to use Operating system authentication in their development, those complaints go away and the company takes a giant step towards better database security.
-As described above, it may be easy to spend the time and come up with the perfect database security policy.
-It is often something else all together to get that policy fully implemented.
-All existing companies will have databases, custom applications, or third-party applications that have been development before the standards where created and therefore may not meet the new standards.
-Unless you can get your managers to approve the hundreds or thousands of development time needed to retrofit all existing new applications to the new standards, which is usually not very likely, you will have to create a phase-in segment to your policy.
+Once they understand the security concerns with using Oracle and SQL Server logins and find one or two methods to use operating system authentication in their development, those complaints go away, and the company takes a giant step towards better database security.
+As described above, it may be easy to spend time and come up with the perfect database security policy.
+It is often something else altogether to get that policy fully implemented.
+All existing companies will have databases, custom applications, or third-party applications that have been in development before the standards were created and therefore may not meet the new standards.
+Unless you can get your managers to approve the hundreds or thousands of development time needed to retrofit all existing new applications to the new standards, which is usually not very likely, you will have to create a phase-in segment for your policy.

-It was usually the second company that achieved their results as the current developers had time to learn the new techniques.
-New developers only learned the new way of doing things, and project managers and project owners where not suddenly faced with hundreds of unaccounted for hours added to their projects in order to meet the new standards.
-So create your policy and implement as much of it as you can right away, probably the vast majority of the policy, and allow the rest to be phased in over time.
+It was usually the second company that achieved their results, as the current developers had time to learn the new techniques.
+New developers only learned the new way of doing things, and project managers and project owners were not suddenly faced with hundreds of unaccounted-for hours added to their projects in order to meet the new standards.
+So create your policy and implement as much of it as you can right away, probably the vast majority of the policy, and allow the rest to be phased in overtime.